Skip to main content

 This is very revealing!
 The audit shows that the company identified several critical Active Directory security issues:

-This tells me that the administrators are aware of security issues but haven’t fully remediated everything.
-The fact that ACL rechecking is “IN PROGRESS” suggests there might still be exploitable permissions in the domain - exactly what I need to look for.
+This reveals that the administrators are aware of security issues but haven’t fully remediated everything.
+The fact that ACL rechecking is “IN PROGRESS” suggests there might still be exploitable permissions in the domain - exactly what to look for.

-The training agenda file didn’t contain anything particularly interesting, but this audit report gives me valuable context about the environment I’m attacking.
+The training agenda file didn’t contain anything particularly interesting, but this audit report provides valuable context about the target environment.

-Now we have the KeePass database!
-This is potentially a goldmine.
-KeePass databases store passwords encrypted, but if I can crack the master password, I’ll get access to all the stored credentials.
+With the KeePass database in hand, this is potentially a goldmine.
+KeePass databases store passwords encrypted, but if the master password can be cracked, all stored credentials become accessible.
 This is a common attack vector in penetration testing - people often use weak master passwords or predictable patterns.

-First, I need to extract the hash from the KeePass database so I can attempt to crack it.
+First, extracting the hash from the KeePass database for cracking.
 John the Ripper has a tool specifically for this:

 elliot@exegol:~$ keepass2john Shared.kdbx > keepasshash.out